Stage Two - Wānaka Lakefront Development Plan

 Pedestrian and cyclist access

-Construction on Stage Two of the Wānaka Lakefront Development Plan will run from 11 April 2022 through to 30 September 2022.
+Construction on Stage Two of the Wānaka Lakefront Development Plan will run from 11 April through to 26 August, with a second phase of work from mid-September through to mid-October 2022.

 Photo 1 of 4